DIDSR/DataCard-Metadata/README.md

 ### Output

+The main outputs of dcard-completeness are completeness reports returned by the functions `dataset_level_completeness_check` and `record_level_completeness_check`.

+`dataset_level_completeness_check` returns a dictionary with available, missing, and unexpected headers in a metadata file.

+`record_level_completeness_check` returns record-wise and field-wise completion statistics of metadata field values in a metadata file.

-The output consists of text in the terminal window and a set of completeness plots which are saved in the output directory.
+The main script also outputs text in the terminal window and a set of completeness plots which are saved in the `/output` directory.

-Given below is the output for the VinDr-Mammo `metadata.csv` file using the `dm_metadata_dictionary2.json` dictionary and performing assessment for the **Core Fields**.
+Given below is the terminal output for the VinDr-Mammo `metadata.csv` file using the `dm_metadata_dictionary.json` dictionary and performing assessment for the **Core Fields**.

 ```
 Assessing completeness for metadata file 'metadata.csv'